qalocate/qalgeohash-tsql/README.md

         - table_: Tuple[<br>&emsp;vcGeohash: `BIGINT`<br>] - The parent(s) of _vcGeohash, each represented as a row, with _vcGeohash inserted first if _bIsSelfIncluded = 1
       - Implementation Notes:
         - This function returns `NULL` if passed a Geohash value that is only 1 character wide (5 bits wide)
         - Please directly examine the `FUNCTION` to see the full set of preconditions

+    - `changeBitsWide` - <sub><sup>Source: [Checked](https://github.com/qalocate/qalgeohash-tsql/blob/main/src/tsql/qalGeohash/qalGeohash_Auxiliary.sql#L700) | [Raw](https://github.com/qalocate/qalgeohash-tsql/blob/main/src/tsql/qalGeohash/qalGeohash_Auxiliary.sql#L720)</sup></sub>
+      - Intention: Lossless conversion of a Geohash value to a different size in bits
+      - Input parameters:
+        - _biGeohash: `BIGINT` - Candidate Geohash value
+        - _tiBitsWideNew: `TINYINT` - The number of bits wide at which to target the size
+      - Output:
+        - biGeohash_: `BIGINT` - Geohash at the new _tiBitsWideNew size
+      - Implementation Notes:
+        - When increasing size, injects the equivalent of "s000..." immediately following the shifted left original value
+          - Ex: Using `VARCHAR` representation, the value "9vgb" (20 bits wide) becomes the value "9vgbs0000000" when passed 60 for _tiBitsWideNew
+        - Please directly examine the `FUNCTION` to see the full set of preconditions

+    - `changeCharsWide` - <sub><sup>Source: [Checked](https://github.com/qalocate/qalgeohash-tsql/blob/main/src/tsql/qalGeohash/qalGeohash_Auxiliary.sql#L750) | [Raw](https://github.com/qalocate/qalgeohash-tsql/blob/main/src/tsql/qalGeohash/qalGeohash_Auxiliary.sql#L770)</sup></sub>
+      - Intention: Lossless conversion of a Geohash value to a different size in characters
+      - Input parameters:
+        - _vcGeohash: `BIGINT` - Candidate Geohash value
+        - _tiCharsWideNew: `TINYINT` - The number of characters wide at which to target the size
+      - Output:
+        - vcGeohash_: `VARCHAR(12)` - Geohash at the new _tiCharsWideNew size
+      - Implementation Notes:
+        - Injects the equivalent of "s000..." immediately following the shifted left  original value
+          - Ex: The value "9vgb" (20 bits wide) becomes the value "9vgbs0000000" when passed 60 for _tiBitsWideNew
+        - Please directly examine the `FUNCTION` to see the full set of preconditions

 Example Usage: